Components of a Lino site¶

 - Lino Extensions Library¶

-A module or logical part of an application which potentially can be shared among several applications.
+A module or logical part of an application that potentially can be shared among several applications.

 - plugin library¶